-Statutes of limitation generally start to "run" on the date that crimes are committed.
+Statutes of limitations generally start to "run" on the date that crimes are committed.
 If the applicable time limit expires before criminal proceedings begin, charges should not be filed (it's up to the defendant, however, to raise the problem).

-Typical Statutes of Limitation
+Typical Statutes of Limitations

-The time limits that statutes of limitation establish vary from one state to another and according to the seriousness of a crime.
+The time limits that statutes of limitations establish vary from one state to another and according to the seriousness of a crime.
 In general, the more serious a crime, the more time a state has to begin criminal proceedings.
 By way of example, here are some time limits set forth in the current version of Section 1.06 of the “Model Penal Code,” which are similar to those of many states:

 - murder charges: no time limit